sknudsen/vis2021cph/design-workshop.md

 **Time**: 10.00-14.30

+**What to bring:** Some paper and and a handful of your preferred drawing materials.
+I like to use Staedtler Fineliner Triplus 0.3mm.

 # Program

 The workshop is scheduled for the morning and early afternoon of Tuesday October 26, 2021 at ITU.
 We organize the workshop in two parts.